 Another new procedure is using a lunchbox.
 In your kindergarten preparation, fix lunch for your child and put it in their new lunchbox.
 Allow them to eat lunch on their own.
 They need to be able to open and assemble everything that you provide in their lunchbox.
 If you do not plan to send them with a lunchbox, practice carrying their plate to the table.
 In daycare centers and preschools, most lunches are brought to the child as they sit at a table.
 In kindergarten, the child will go through the cafeteria line and have to carry their food to the table.
 If your child cannot carry a full plate of food from the counter to the table, they will not be able to carry a tray from the cafeteria line to their seat.
 Opening a packet of catsup or a milk carton can be fairly difficult.
 Provide opportunities for your child to practice opening these items on their own.

-Taking turns is a new procedure for some students, but taking turns in kindergarten is next level.
-Not only do they have to share their favorite item, they may even have to wait until a different day to play with that item.
-Children sometimes have a favorite activity or center that they like to work in, but in kindergarten they may not get the chance to do that activity each day.
+Taking turns is a new procedure for some students, but taking turns in kindergarten is the next level.
+Not only do they have to share their favorite item, but they may also even have to wait until a different day to play with that item.
+Children sometimes have a favorite activity or center that they like to work in, but in kindergarten, they may not get the chance to do that activity each day.
 Let me give you an example.
 Your child’s favorite center is the kitchen.
 The teacher rotates all of the students through the kitchen center twice a week.
 It is Wednesday and your child does not get to play in the kitchen center today at all.
 This is distressful to several students because they may be used to waiting a few minutes to play with something, but not necessarily waiting until tomorrow.

 To help with this, try going to the park but only playing on the slide if it is a specific day of the week or hour of the day.
 Warn them ahead of time and be consistent.
 Tell them that you will be going to the park, but today they cannot play on the slide.
 Explain that other children will be playing on the slide, but they will have to wait until the next time they go to the park.
 Be prepared to answer, “Why do they get to play on the slide?”
 The answer is, “Today is their turn to play on the slide.
 You will be able to play on it next time.”
 This scenario is a typical day in kindergarten.
 Preparing your child for this level of sharing and waiting their turn will be very beneficial.